Jennifer Jones beats Japan in playoff tuneup at women’s world curling playdowns

 "We're happy with it," said national team coach Elaine Dagg-Jackson.
 "It wasn't the best game we played all week, but it was certainly good enough."

 Birchard played third for Jones at the Scotties Tournament of Hearts while Lawes was preparing for the Games.
-Birchard looked just as strong playing the second position here and threw 88 per cent for the game.
+Birchard has looked just as strong playing the second position here and threw 88 per cent against Japan.

+The U.S.-Canada game turned in the eighth end when Jones delivered a hit for three.
+A sellout crowd of 3,887 was on hand to push the overall attendance to 51,771.

-Dagg-Jackson said Officer is battling blister issues but was expected to return for the playoffs.
-Jones said her longtime teammate would play Saturday.
+Dagg-Jackson said Officer has battled some blister issues but would play through them.
 Officer recently announced she would be stepping away from competitive curling after this season.

 She plans to serve as an alternate for Jones at select events next season.

-With the addition of a 13th team in the world championship field this year, the traditional four-team Page Playoff system was scrapped.
+With the addition of a 13th team in the world championship field this year, the traditional four-team Page Playoff system was scrapped in favour of the six-team setup.

-Sinclair, a dual citizen who grew up in Manotick, Ont., dropped an 8-6 decision to the Czech Republic's Anna Kubeskova on Friday morning.
-Germany's Daniela Jentsch outscored Switzerland's Binia Feltscher 10-6 and China's Yilun Jiang held off Denmark's Angelina Jensen 10-9.

-In the afternoon, South Korea edged Russia 8-7 in an extra end.
-Scotland topped Sweden 8-5, Japan beat the Czechs 7-5 and Switzerland trimmed Italy 7-6.

 Semifinal winners will play for gold Sunday and semifinal losers meet for bronze.